Reinas del Paraguay: Titleholders under Reinas del Paraguay

-Miss Universo Paraguay
+Miss Universe Paraguay

 Between 1957 and 2001 the winners of Miss Paraguay contest went to Miss Universe.
 Began in 2004 the new management of Promociones Gloria from Bolivia takes over Miss Universe franchise for Paraguay.
 The winner of Reinas de Belleza del Paraguay goes to Miss Universe pageant.
 On occasion, when the winner does not qualify (due to age) for either contest, a runner-up is sent.